CNBC Awards

 • Overtime management

 With Complete Overtime Management, HR software ensures accurate tracking of overtime hours.
-This is essential for businesses that need to factor overtime pay into PWM calculations.
+This is essential for businesses that must factor overtime pay into PWM calculations.
 By linking attendance and payroll systems, companies can ensure all overtime is recorded and paid correctly.

 Practical Steps for Implementation